 Businesses spend $170,000 on average to fully resolve data breaches after being hit.

-A combination of these factors means that cloud security is a major consideration for business when investing in business digitization programs, as demonstrated by country-wide spend on security, which we will get into soon.
+A combination of these factors means that cloud security is a major consideration for businesses when investing in business digitization programs, as demonstrated by country-wide spending on security, which we will get into soon.